Sheet Music Review

 Pam Wedgwood has a particular gift for composing pieces which are immediately appealing, while also having long-lasting value – the impact that her music has had on a generation of players is quite simply incalculable.

 With extensive and hugely popular series such as Jazzin’ About, Upgrade! and After Hours such established best-sellers, it might be easy to overlook Piano Gallery as a one-off, whimsical diversion.

-To do so would be a mistake, as this is surely one of Pam’s best works yet, and without question, one of the best publications of the year.
+To do so would be a mistake, as this is surely one of Pam’s best and most interesting works yet., and certainly one of my favourite publications of the year.